Alejogb1/job-board/blog-data/how-to-install-linux-packages-in-kubernetes-pods.md

 id: "how-to-install-linux-packages-in-kubernetes-pods"
 ---

-alright, so you’re asking about installing linux packages *inside* kubernetes pods. this is a fairly common task, but it’s not exactly a ‘default’ kubernetes workflow, if that makes sense. let me break down my experiences, the ways i’ve tackled it, and give some examples.
+, so you’re asking about installing linux packages _inside_ kubernetes pods. this is a fairly common task, but it’s not exactly a ‘default’ kubernetes workflow, if that makes sense. let me break down my experiences, the ways i’ve tackled it, and give some examples.

 the core issue is that pods in k8s are designed to be ephemeral and immutable. they spin up based on a defined image, and if that image doesn't have the packages you need pre-installed, you’re not gonna magically get them during runtime. the whole idea is that you modify the image and redeploy if you want a new setup, not change things on the fly. however there are workarounds.